All Year: Yes

 Note: Please login or register if you wish to see all full size photos and part reviews.
 You will also require to upgrade to premier membership in order to view contact details, weblinks and complete reviews.

 My home (and the farmstead) dates from the 1700s when German settlers first arrived to this region of Canada.
-I've accomplished a lot since we arrived to restore this farm to be a nurturing place for people, animals and the land.

-The farm is a mix of woodlands, pastures, an orchard, some ponds etc. and is near the gorgeous seaside town of Mahone Bay (10 mins by car, 30min by bike) but also completely private.
-Most everyone comments that the farm is a truly beautiful and peaceful place.
+The farm is a mix of woodlands, pastures, an old orchard, some ponds etc. and is near the gorgeous seaside town of Mahone Bay (10 mins by car, 30min by bike) but also completely private.
+Most everyone comments that the farm is a beautiful and peaceful place.

 There's kayaking, sailing, paddle boarding etc nearby.
 The UNESCO World Heritage Town of Lunenburg (lots of German and sailing heritage) is also nearby and Halifax is an hour away.
 The South Shore of NS is known for its beautiful coastline, antique shops, wineries and sandy beaches.There are multiple farmers markets in the vicinity.